angarsky/diveintopython/learn/classes/dunder_magic_methods.md

 ### Python `__init__` Method

-The `__init__` method is a special method that is called when an instance of a class is created.
+The `__init__` method is a special magic method that is called when an instance of a class is created.
 It initializes the attributes of the object.
 In the example above, the `__init__` method takes two parameters, `name` and `age`, which are used to initialize the `name` and `age` attributes of the object.

 ### Creating Instances of Classes in Python

-To create an instance of a class, you call the class as if it were a function, passing any arguments that the `__init__` method requires.
+To create an instance of a class, you call the class as if it were a function, passing any arguments that the `__init__` dunder method requires.
 For example, the following code creates two instances of the `Person` class:

 ```python
 ### Example 1